Sudan

-Sudan's history goes back to the Pharaonic period, witnessing the Kingdom of Kerma (c.
-2500–1500 BC), the subsequent rule of the Egyptian New Kingdom (c.
-1500 BC–1070 BC) and the rise of the Kingdom of Kush (c.
-785 BC–350 AD), which would in turn control Egypt itself for nearly a century.
-After the fall of Kush, the Nubians formed the three Christian kingdoms of Nobatia, Makuria, and Alodia, with the latter two lasting until around 1500.
+The area that is now Sudan witnessed the Khormusan (c.
+40000–16000 BC), Halfan culture (c.
+20500–17000 BC), Sebilian (c.
+13000–10000 BC), Qadan culture (c.
+15000–5000 BC), the war of Jebel Sahaba, the earliest known war in the world, around 11500 BC, A-Group culture (c.
+3800–3100 BC), Kingdom of Kerma (c.
+2500–1500 BC), the Egyptian New Kingdom (c.
+1500–1070 BC), and the Kingdom of Kush (c.
+785 BC – 350 AD).
+After the fall of Kush, the Nubians formed the three Christian kingdoms of Nobatia, Makuria, and Alodia.
 Between the 14th and 15th centuries, most of Sudan was gradually settled by Arab nomads.
 From the 16th to the 19th centuries, central and eastern Sudan were dominated by the Funj sultanate, while Darfur ruled the west and the Ottomans the east.

-During the Mamluk and Ottoman periods, slave trade played a big role and was demanded from the Sudanese Kashif as the regular remittance of tribute.
-In 1811, Mamluks established a state at Dunqulah as a base for their slave trading.
-Under Turco-Egyptian rule of Sudan after the 1820s, the practice of trading slaves was entrenched along a north–south axis, with slave raids taking place in southern parts of the country and slaves being transported to Egypt and the Ottoman empire.

-From the early 19th century, the entirety of Sudan was conquered by the Egyptians under the Muhammad Ali dynasty.
-It was under Egyptian rule that Sudan acquired its modern borders and began the process of political, agricultural, and economic development.
-In 1881, nationalist sentiment in Egypt led to the Orabi Revolt, "weakening" the power of the Egyptian monarchy, and eventually leading to the occupation of Egypt by the United Kingdom.
-At the same time, religious-nationalist fervour in Sudan erupted in the Mahdist Uprising led by the self-proclaimed Mahdi Muhammad Ahmad, and resulting in the establishment of the Caliphate of Omdurman.
-The Mahdist forces were eventually defeated by a joint Egyptian-British military force, restoring the authority of the Egyptian monarch.
-However, Egyptian sovereignty in Sudan would henceforth be rather nominal, as the true power in both Egypt and Sudan was now the United Kingdom.
+From the 19th century, the entirety of Sudan was conquered by the Egyptians under the Muhammad Ali dynasty.
+Religious-nationalist fervour erupted in the Mahdist Uprising in which Mahdist forces were eventually defeated by a joint Egyptian-British military force.
 In 1899, under British pressure, Egypt agreed to share sovereignty over Sudan with the United Kingdom as a condominium.
 In effect, Sudan was governed as a British possession.
-The 20th century saw the growth of both Egyptian and Sudanese nationalism focusing on ending the United Kingdom's occupation.
 The Egyptian revolution of 1952 toppled the monarchy and demanded the withdrawal of British forces from all of Egypt and Sudan.
-Muhammad Naguib, one of the two co-leaders of the revolution, and Egypt's first President, who was half-Sudanese and had been raised in Sudan, made securing Sudanese independence a priority of the revolutionary government.
-The following year, under Egyptian and Sudanese pressure, the United Kingdom agreed to Egypt's demand for both governments to terminate their shared sovereignty over Sudan and to grant Sudan independence.
-On 1 January 1956, Sudan was duly declared an independent state.
+Muhammad Naguib, one of the two co-leaders of the revolution and Egypt's first President, was half-Sudanese and had been raised in Sudan.
+He made securing Sudanese independence a priority of the revolutionary government.
+On 1 January 1956, Sudan was declared an independent state.